Quetzaly88/Quiz-P2/README.md

 Future Implementations

-- Add teachers and staff pictures on the site, with information about them and their experience.
-- I would like to expand the context with more information about eating balanced and some program focused on hard-working people that need a break from their activities.
-- I wanto to implement the idea that everyone can try new difficult things and keep learning.
-- Find more adaptable images for my project.
+- I need to be more clear with class and division names.
+Less elements can lead me to less code and less confusion.
+- I found Figma and I want to use it more.
+Is very useful for websites, designs, inspiration and even the wireframe.

 Accessibility
 The page is easy to read and understand.
 The user will be able to return to all three pages from all three pages.
 The colors are relaxing to the eye wich makes the user stay longer in the site.
 The font-families are friendly to dislexic users.
 In the project, I have include the sans-serif font family and "alt" to all images, which make easier for users with dissabilities to read.